 Proposed:

-In a PCP doze BI, the PCP should schedule a BTI or ATI.
+In a PCP D-BI, the PCP should schedule a BTI or ATI.
 If scheduling an ATI, the PCP should transmit an Announce frame during the ATI to associated STAs.

 2009.21

 The PCP may include in the Extended Schedule element the schedule for the beacon intervals during the PCP doze BIs.
 The PCP may schedule a SP or CBAP within a doze BI by setting the Allocation Start field of the new SP or CBAP in the Extended Schedule element to a value within a doze BI.